Hidden tail chains and recurrence equations for dependence parameters associated with extremes of higher-order Markov chains: Introduction

-Our target is to find how the first $k-1$ norming functions $a_t(\cdot)$ and $b_t(\cdot)$, control those where $t\geq k$ and to identify the transition dynamics of the hidden tail chain.\ To find the behaviour of the $t\ge k$ norming functions requires a step-change in approach relative to the case when $k=1$ studied by \cite{papaetal17}.
-In particular, the transitions involve novel functions, $a$ and $b$ of the $k$ previous values in comparison to just the single value when $k=1$.
+Our primary target is to find how the first $k-1$ norming functions $a_t(\cdot)$ and $b_t(\cdot)$, control those where $t\geq k$ and to identify the transition dynamics of the hidden tail chain.\ To find the behaviour of the $t\ge k$ norming functions requires a step-change in approach relative to the case when $k=1$ studied by \cite{papaetal17}.
+In particular, the transitions involve novel functions, $a$ and $b$, of the $k$ previous values in comparison to just the single value when $k=1$.
 Here we develop results for determining the form of this class of functions and present a method of their derivation in applications.
+It is important to also characterise how the dynamics of the hidden tail chain encode information about how the process changes along its index and state space.\ Under weak conditions, we make the surprising finding that we can always express $\Res_{t}$ in the form